 The Walters Kundert Fellowship offers awards of £10,000 annually to support field research in physical geography within Arctic and/or high mountain environments, with preference for field studies that advance the understanding of environmental change past or present.

-Deadline: 23 November (each year)
+Deadline: 23 November

-2018: Isla Myers-Smith (University of Edinburgh).
+2018: Dr Isla Myers-Smith (University of Edinburgh).
 'Testing the links between permafrost disturbances and vegetation change in the Canadian Arctic'